Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Overview

-Residents living in supportive living and long-term care are responsible for paying an accommodation charge.
-Examples of accommodation-related services include:
+Residents living in type A (formerly known as nursing homes, auxiliary hospitals) and type B (formerly known as designated supportive living) continuing care homes are responsible for paying an accommodation charge.
+Examples of things covered by accommodation charges include:

 - rooms